TalentuMagic/ElasticDict/README.md

 ### Example Indexed Document

-The following example shows how a single word entry is stored in the `wordsearch` index, matching the `WordDoc` + `Definition` schemas and the mapping described above:​:contentReference[oaicite:7]{index=7}
+The following example shows how a single word entry is stored in the `wordsearch` index, matching the `WordDoc` + `Definition` schemas and the mapping described above.

 ```json
 {